tahamurtaza21/Kubernetes-Active-Directory-SSO/README.md

 # Kubernetes-Active-Directory-SSO
 Kubernetes cluster where kubectl authenticates once against Windows Active Directory using Dex as an OIDC broker.
 Built and documented on a 4-node (2 control planes and 2 workers) Ubuntu 22.04 home lab.

+This setup assumes that you already have a working Kubernetes Cluster.

 ###
 The lab uses a single Active Directory domain (Windows Server 2019), `lab.local`, running on a Windows Server VM.
 Every command below uses `DC=lab,DC=local` as the base DN —